 5) Magnesium and Serotonin Combination

-Making lifestyle adjustments, and adding Turmeric, Magnesium, Vitamin D and 5-HTP to your diet will help to provide people with an array of health benefits and assist those suffering from this condition.
+Making lifestyle adjustments, and adding in beneficial supplements like Turmeric, Magnesium, Vitamin D and 5-HTP work together help assist those suffering from this condition.
 It is recommended that these supplements become a routine part of every healthy adult’s regular daily intake.